Movies & TV

 3. The Unholy Spirit - Arthur Mitchell

-Dexter's personal mission isn't to snuff out serial killers and other baddies, but is instead focused on learning about his dark urges (his dark passenger), controlling them with the ultimate goal of banishing them to some nether region of his tainted soul.
-Ironically, he perpetuates his urges through this informal education program.
-By the time he meets Arthur Mitchell, his sense of justice through Harry's Code has been completely suspended.
+Dexter's personal mission isn't to snuff out serial killers and other baddies, but is instead focused on learning about his dark urges (his "dark passenger").
+He seeks control of his urges with the ultimate goal of banishing them to some nether region of his tainted soul.
+Ironically, he perpetuates his urges through this informal auto-didactic program of serial killing.
+By the time he meets Arthur Mitchell, his sense of justice through Harry's Code has been completely suspended, or at least deformed.
 Arthur (The Trinity Killer) becomes a surrogate father for Dexter.
 Dexter reneges on his commitments to Harry's Code and instead chooses to learn from Arthur.
 This proves to be Dexter's undoing.
 As much as Dexter becomes completely unappealing after ditching the Code, he also gains the ability to embrace his lost humanity.
-In this sense, Dexter's character gains a dimension and richness that was necessary, but the costs are too great for an audience of good conscience to ever forgive him.
+In this sense, Dexter's character gains an added dimension, but the costs are too great for an audience of good conscience to ever forgive him.

 4. Discipline under Duress - Harry's Code

 Dexter internalizes the Taskmaster - his deceased adoptive father, Harry.
 This is achieved through Dexter adopting Harry's Code on how and who to kill.
-That Code is arranged to focus Dexter's urges and thus becomes a "dark passenger" in Dexter's consciousness.
+That Code is arranged to focus Dexter's urges and thus the spirit of the code becomes a dark passenger in Dexter's consciousness.
 When Rita's ex-husband, Paul, becomes a nuisance for Dexter, it is time for his removal.
 However, Paul's crimes don't meet the standard of Harry's Code.
 Dexter compromises and has Paul sent to jail.
-It leaves a bad taste in my mouth that a violent rapist is not considered sufficiently evil to have his head on the chopping block, however, Dexter at least demonstrates that strict adherence to the Code is indeed hypocritical to his ultimate goal of experiencing humanity.
-If he truly loved Rita and experienced that love and passion in a humane way, then murdering Paul for raping her would be the only recourse.
-The hypocritical implementation of Harry's Code becomes a rich subtext for the entire show and by the end of the show, Dexter has learned to suspend the Code in order to make the humane choice.
-Dexter's rewriting the Code is one of his most redeeming qualities of his character.
+It leaves a bad taste in my mouth that a violent rapist is not considered sufficiently evil to have his head on the chopping block however Dexter at least demonstrates that strict adherence to the Code is indeed hypocritical to his ultimate goal of experiencing humanity.
+If he truly loved Rita and experienced that love and passion in a humane way then murdering Paul for raping her would be the only recourse.
+The hypocritical implementation of Harry's Code becomes a rich subtext for the entire show, and by the end of the show Dexter has learned to suspend the Code in order to make the humane choice.
+Dexter's rewriting of the Code is one of the most redeeming qualities of his character.

 1. Impossible Juxtaposition - Dexter's Schizophrenia

 Dexter's behaviour, attitude and modus operandi generally fill out the profile of a sociopath.
-He was eager to kill animals as a child, he can't form emotional bonds with friends, family or lovers and he has no qualms with taking a human life.
+He was eager to kill animals as a child, he can't form emotional bonds with friends, family or lovers, and he has no qualms with taking a human life.
 His personality is best suited for contract killing, but he is saddled with the dark passenger from Harry's Code.
 Harry's Code manifests itself as dead personalities from Dexter's life - his brother and his adoptive father.
-His introspective dialogue with these characters constitutes a schizophrenic personality type for Dexter, however, this is completely at odds with his sociopath profile.
+His introspective dialogue with these characters constitutes a schizophrenic personality type for Dexter however this is completely at odds with his sociopath profile.
 The juxtaposition of sociopathy and schizophrenia is problematic.
 Schizophrenics seek to answer big questions on their own giving rise to imaginary and irrational tools for completing the task.
-The schizophrenic is extremely invested in their reality emotionally and their "code" is most often premised on defining good and bad, whereby the schizophrenic would defend good against evil with their very life.
-Dexter, on the other hand, gives zero indication that he would define good and then defend it with his life.
+Emotionally, the schizophrenic is extremely invested in their reality and their "code" is most often premised on defining good and bad, whereby the schizophrenic would defend good against evil with their very life.
+On the other hand, Dexter gives zero indication that he would define good and then defend it with his life.
 His purpose is not defined through complex affective dimensions, but instead through pragmatic adherence to a code that can control the inhumane effects of his heartless sobriety.
-It is too convoluted to have Dexter express both sociopathy and schizophrenia for a fair treatment and reveals that the writers care little for the craft.
+It is too convoluted to have Dexter express both sociopathy and schizophrenia for a fair treatment, and this reveals that the writers care little for the craft as they didn't do their research properly.
 In the end, Dexter's character becomes ineffectual because of the conflation of opposing and contradictory aberrant mental conditions.